Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Cassoulet

 The undisputed king of Toulouse cuisine.
-A hearty stew of white beans, duck confit, and the famous Toulouse sausage, slow-cooked to perfection.
+A hearty stew of white beans, duck confit, and the legendary Toulouse sausage, slow-cooked to perfection.

 Bean stew with sausage and duck, a typical recipe that is a must-see in Toulouse with the palate